shaeHansen/cmi-workshops/docs/qiita-16S-processing.rst

 "Run" at the top.)
 This allows us to add multiple processing steps to our study and then run them all together.

-We're going to process our sequences files using two different workflows.
+We're going to process our sequence files using two different workflows.
 In the first, we'll use a conventional reference-based OTU picking strategy to cluster our 16S sequences into OTUs.
 This approach matches each sequence to a reference database, ignoring sequences that don't match the reference.
-In the second, we will use `deblur <http://msystems.asm.org/content/2/2/e00191-16>`__, which uses an algorithm to remove sequence error, allowing us to work with unique sequences instead of clustering into OTUs.
+In the second, we will use `deblur <http://msystems.asm.org/content/2/2/e00191-16>`__, which uses an algorithm to remove sequence errors, allowing us to work with unique sequences instead of clustering into OTUs.
 Both of these approaches work great with Qiita, because we can compare the observations between studies without having to do any sort of re-clustering!